Toby Hodges looks at the first smartwatch designed for sailing

 The Astra Esa watch has pre-installed software to allow it to show real-time performance data including TWA, speed and polar target data.
 It will also function autonomously using its own built-in GPS, including an excellent pre-start screen that includes time to burn.
 It is possible to use both an existing onboard router or Astra’s own Gamp multiplexer.

 This is not to forget, however, that the Esa watch is still essentially a smartphone, offering full Android capabilities.
 So it includes a SIM card for calls, text and email, as well as a camera, so can be used just like a modern mobile.
 The fact that it is wrist-mounted may suit those on the move, whether on the foredeck, or up the rig.

 The small screen size does make it a bit fiddly to operate for those, like me, who lack dainty digits.
 But the resolution is crisp enough to make for a quick and novel way to glance at the numbers.

-The watch is waterproof and shockproof, is available in three colours – and I’m rather put out that I didn’t get one for Christmas.
+This high-tech sailing watch is waterproof and shockproof, is available in three colours – and I’m rather put out that I didn’t get one for Christmas.